 Leave the inner Hulk in his box, don’t let him out.

-Anyway, raising your voice will only get matched by theirs in a fully grown baby/toddler breakdown.
+Raising your voice will only be matched by theirs in a fully grown baby/toddler breakdown.

 Instead of raising your voice, talk to them on a conversational volume level.
 Soon they will learn that they do not get anywhere by shouting, and because the parents do not shout, the child is also learning not to shout by copying your relaxed, calm, suave demeanor.

-A recent study has shown that yelling at your child can result in them becoming more aggressive.
-You must show your Child the benefits of calm conflict resolution as early as possible!
+A recent study has shown that yelling at your child can become more aggressive.
+However, you must show your child the benefits of calm conflict resolution as early as possible!

 Check Yourself, Before You Wreck Your Kid

-When you are taking your timeout (see tip 1), think about how you might be adding to their mood.
+When taking your timeout (see tip 1), think about how you might be adding to their mood.
 Think about anything you are doing to make them annoyed.

-Even the smallest thing will kick it off, and you know what kids are like.
+Even the most minor thing will kick it off, and you know what kids are like.

 Think about what you have said to them in the build-up.

 As I have already mentioned, kids are getting used to their new emotions.
 They do not understand how to deal with them yet, because they have not had the experience to teach them.

 The smallest thing.
 Think about any looks you gave them or hand gestures (Easy, not THOSE hand gestures).
-Simply putting your hand up to stop them in their tracks has the potential to rile them.
-It might not be immediate, but once they realize they don’t know how to deal with it, they default to meltdown.
+Simply putting your hand up to stop them in their tracks can rile them.
+It might not be immediate, but they default to meltdown once they realize they don’t know how to deal with it.

 Listen and Respond